codepath/android_guides/Using-DialogFragment.md

 <img src="http://imgur.com/8YqcxA7.png" width="300"/>
 <img src="http://imgur.com/s358M0K.png" width="300"/>

 If you wish for the containing activity to receive the date or time selected by the dialog, you should ensure that the Activity implements the respective interface.
-For instance, for a date picker fragment, you will want to ensure that the Activity implements the `OnDateSetListener` interface:
+If we want the date picker to be shown from within another dialog fragment, refer to [[setting a target fragment|Using-DialogFragment#passing-data-to-parent-fragment]].
+For instance, for a date picker fragment, you will want to ensure that the activity implements the `OnDateSetListener` interface:

 ```java
 public class DatePickerFragment extends DialogFragment {